 - Malfunctioning pacemakers that cause sudden heart attacks or strokes.

 - Improperly labeled pre-loaded syringes can expose patients to medications that they might be allergic to or do not really need.

 - Knee and hip replacements can fail prematurely and require unnecessary surgery to replace them.

 Surgery that includes the use of medical devices has its risks.
 These risky situations do not occur due to side-effects or standard complications.
 They happen because medical device manufacturers — many of them located in New Jersey — knowingly release products of a substandard quality.
 At the New Jersey law firm of Mazie Slater Katz & Freeman, we are a leader in successfully suing manufacturers of defective medical devices.
-Read about how our New Jersey lawyers won a $68 million jury verdict against C.R.
-Bard for defective pelvic mesh, a $15 million jury verdict against Johnson & Johnson for defective pelvic mesh, and a $11.1 million jury verdict in a case against Johnson & Johnson for pelvic mesh.
+Read about how our New jersey lawyers won a $300 million settlement for thousands of individuals affected by Benicar, a blood pressure drug, how our lawyers won a $68 million jury verdict against C.R.
+Bard a $15 million jury verdict against Johnson & Johnson for defective pelvic mesh, and a $11.1 million jury verdict in a case against Johnson & Johnson for pelvic mesh.
 This case was the first of thousands of pelvic mesh lawsuits to go to trial in New Jersey.

 New Jersey Defective Medical Device Lawyers

 If you or a loved one has suffered due to a defective medical device, you need to contact the New Jersey defective medical device lawyers at Mazie Slater Katz & Freeman.
 Our defective medical device lawyers will get back to you as soon as possible to discuss your potential lawsuit.
 We will aggressively fight for your rights to a fair legal settlement for the injuries or death of yourself or anyone near to you.